naturalis/RiseAndFall/tree_inference/results/mammals/backbone_mammals/README.md

 - `consensus.nex` - the backbone tree in nexus format.
 - `consensus_pruned.nex` - the pruned backbone tree in nexus format.
 Specific species were pruned in order to achieve monophyly in the tree.
 - `final_backbone_tree.png` - A visual representation of the backbone phylogeny.
+- `markers-backbone.tsv` - A summary table with included markers used for the inference of the backbone phylogeny.